-02 Sep Is Oat Milk Good For You?
+13 Nov Is Oat Milk Good For You?

 More and more of us are turning away from dairy and choosing plant-based milk alternatives.
 Oat milk tastes great, is naturally sweet and widely available.
-Many coffee shops and restaurants now offer oat as their main non-dairy option.
-More and more of us are starting our day with an oat latte, but is it really healthier than dairy milk?
+Many coffee shops and restaurants now offer it as their main non-dairy option, but is it really healthier than dairy milk?
 How much sugar is there in oat milk?
 The truth about the nation’s favourite ‘health drink’ may not be as clear cut as you might think.
+Here are answers to some of the most common questions about oat milk…

 IS OAT MILK ULTRA PROCESSED?